Emilio's Ballato

 About Emilio's Ballato

-Verdict: One of New York's Most Decorated Red-Sauce Rooms — and Easier to Book Than You'd Expect
+Verdict: One of New York's Most Decorated Red-Sauce Rooms; and Easier to Book Than You'd Expect

-Opinionated About Dining has ranked Emilio's Ballato among the leading casual restaurants in North America three years running: #112 in 2023, #186 in 2024, and #132 in 2025.
+Opinionated About Dining has ranked Emilio's Ballato among the leading casual restaurants in North America three years running: #112 in 2023, #186 in 2024, #132 in 2025.
 That kind of sustained recognition from a data-driven, critic-sourced guide is exactly the signal to pay attention to when a place looks, from the outside, like a hundred other Italian-American spots on Houston Street.
 It is not.
 Book it.

 The Room

-The space is narrow and weathered in the way that SoHo's older tenants tend to be — before the neighbourhood became a luxury retail corridor.
+The space is narrow and weathered in the way that SoHo's older tenants tend to be; before the neighbourhood became a luxury retail corridor.
 Gold- and red-etched windows face the street, the kind of frontage that reads as dated to the wrong eye and as earned character to the right one.
 Inside, the room is compact and family-run in feel, which means the service has a genuine quality rather than the trained warmth of a hospitality group operation.
 Seating is close.
 Noise is present.
 If you need a quiet room for a difficult conversation, this is not your venue.
 If you want to feel like you are eating in a place that belongs to someone, it is.

 What to Order